nbari/freebsd/jails/README.md

 your architecture and kernel.

+Mounting the devfs(8) file system inside a jail is not required:

+    # mount -t devfs devfs $D/dev

 > If you are running this remotely (ssh) try using tmux/screen so that you can
 > close your session without need to wait the process to finish.
 On a xen VM
 > with 8 GB memory and 4 cores (CPU: Intel(R) Xeon(R) CPU E5-2630L 0 @2.00GHz